 The success of this fundraiser through your generous gifts will help this whole family with the ongoing financial and emotional challenges that come with a complex situation like Jenny's

 We need good people to step up and help.

-Your generosity can be the means to overcome the financial burdens and obtain the equipment and supplies needed to make her dream of a much better life a reality.
+Your generosity can be the means to overcome the financial burdens and keep the family able to care for Jenny.